-\\\Middle School students participating in a high school program will pay the High School fee.
+Middle School students participating in a high school program will pay the High School fee.
 (This fee will be paid at the high school)

 WAIVER: School District Policy allows athletic fees to be partially waived in the case of low income or undue hardship.
 Any student who receives free or reduced lunches also qualifies for the athletic waiver.
-A waiver can be in effect for an entire school year.
+The waiver can be in effect for an entire school year.
 Those who do not qualify for free and reduced lunches, but face an undue hardship may apply for a waiver by contacting the High School Activities Office.
+A waiver form must be submitted for each activity, each season.

 REFUND: A student who quits a sport/activity, for any reason, prior to the first contest or public appearance may receive a full refund.
-(Note: Refunds will not be processed until student has turned in all equipment issued and has been cleared by the coach).
+(Note: Refunds will not be processed until the student has turned in all equipment issued and has been cleared by the coach).
 After the first contest or public appearance, no refund will be made except in the case of injury or illness which prevents continued participation.
 When this occurs (provided the injury or illness is substantiated by a physician's statement) the refund will be as follows:

 - a.
 Full refund up until the first contest/public appearance. - b.
-One-half refund after the first contest/public appearance through the first one-quarter of the season. - c.
+One-half refund after the first contest/public appearance through the first one-quarter of the season.

+- c.
 One-fourth refund through the first half of the season.
-(Length of season is first practice date through the first scheduled game of post-season competition). - d.
-Refund must be requested during the academic year of the activity.
+(Length of season is the first practice date through the first scheduled game of postseason competition). - d.
+Refunds must be requested during the academic year of the activity.